Mozer/talk-llama-fast/README.md

 - For AMD, macos, linux, android - first you need to compile everything.
 I don't know if it works.
 - Android version is TODO.

+## News
+- 2024.02.25 I added --vad-start-thold param for custom stop on speech detection (default is 0.000270, 0 to turn off).
+VAD checks current noise level, if it is loud - xtts and llama stops.
+Turn it up if you are in a noisy room, check --print-energy.
+- 2024.02.22 initial public release

 ## Installation
 ### For Windows 10/11 x64 with CUDA
 - Download anywhere all files from the latest release (Releases section is on the right)